Littleport

-Littleport is a village in East Cambridgeshire, in the Isle of Ely, Cambridgeshire, England.
+Littleport is a town in East Cambridgeshire, in the Isle of Ely, Cambridgeshire, England.
 It lies about 6 mi north-east of Ely and 6 mi south-east of Welney, on the Bedford Level South section of the River Great Ouse, close to Burnt Fen and Mare Fen.
-There are two primary schools, Millfield Primary and Littleport Community, and a secondary, Littleport and East Cambridgeshire Academy.
+It is served by Littleport railway station.
+There are two primary schools, Millfield Primary and Littleport Community, and a secondary, Vista Academy.
 The Littleport riots of 1816 influenced the passage of the Vagrancy Act 1824.

 History

 With an Old English name of Litelport, the village was worth 17,000 eels a year to the Abbots of Ely in 1086.

 The legendary founder of Littleport was King Canute.
 A fisherman gave the king shelter one night, after drunken monks had denied him hospitality.
 After punishing the monks, he made his host the mayor of a newly founded village.

 The Littleport Riots of 1816 broke out after war veterans from the Battle of Waterloo returned home, only to find they could get no work and grain prices had gone up.
 They took to the streets and smashed shops and buildings until troops were brought in.
 St George's church registers were destroyed in the riots.
 The remaining registers start from 1754 (marriages), 1756 (burials), and 1783 (baptisms).
 Some original documents to do with the riots are held in Cambridgeshire Archives and Local Studies at the County Record Office, Cambridge.

+In 1944, the Boat Race was held on the River Great Ouse between Littleport and Queen Adelaide, Cambridgeshire.
+The Boat Race 2021 was also held here because of the COVID-19 pandemic and safety issues with Hammersmith Bridge on the Thames.

 In 2003, a Harley-Davidson statue was unveiled in Littleport to mark the centenary of the motorcycle company.
 William Harley, father of the company's co-founder William Sylvester Harley, was born in Victoria Street, Littleport, in 1835 and emigrated to the United States in 1859.